Ashwin901/GetAlert/README.md

 # GetAlert

-This is a flutter application which a user can use to save his emergency contacts ans send a help text to them by pressing a button.
+This is a flutter application which a user can use to save his emergency contacts and send a help text to them by pressing a button.

 ### Task ID: Alarming_System_Mobile_App